Categories: Technology

 1 Change your DNS

 This might appear complicated but simply put your DNS (Domain Name System) is the gate through which your computer connects to the internet.
 All it is is a series of numbers written in the format 123.456.78.90, because your computer sends all internet requests to a set DNS address your DNS servers can be easy targets for hackers.
 Thankfully you can change the DNS server your computer uses to a more secure one very easily.
-Google offers free public DNS (8.8.8.8 and 8.8.4.4) which the company says will give you a faster safer means for web browsing.
+Google offers a free public DNS (8.8.8.8 and 8.8.4.4) which the company says will give you a faster safer means for web browsing.

-On the same note the internet security firm Comodo also offers free public DNS (156.154.70.22 and 156.154.71.22) which it says offers better security.
+On the same note the internet security firm Comodo also offers a free public DNS (156.154.70.22 and 156.154.71.22) which it says offers better security.
 According to Comodo “[Comodo’s] SecureDNS references a real-time block list (RBL) of harmful websites (i.e. phishing sites, malware sites, spyware sites, excessive advertising sites, etc.) and will warn you whenever you attempt to access a site containing potentially threatening content.”

-Google’s set-up instructions can be found here and Comodo’s can be found here but if you are not technically minded you can download DNS Jumper, free programme that will automatically change your DNS.
+Google’s set-up instructions can be found here and Comodo’s can be found here but if you are not technically minded you can download DNS Jumper, a free programme that will automatically change your DNS.

 2 Download a better browser